The Sandman Reader III: Dream Country

 July 1990

-Story Artist: Kelley Jones (penciller), Malcolm Jones III (inker)
+Story Artist: Kelley Jones (penciler), Malcolm Jones III (inker)

 Issue #17 featured the brutal fate and redemption of the muse Calliope, a former love of Morpheus.
 Calliope, like Morpheus, spent much of the twentieth century as a prisoner.
-In Calliope’s case, her captor was a writer named Erasmus Fry, who used her inspiration to create a great career for himself.
-Upon retirement, he didn’t free Calliope as promised.
-Instead, he gave her to fellow writer Richard Madoc in exchange for a purported cure to an illness that he suffered from.
+In Calliope’s case, her captor was a writer named Erasmus Fry, who used her inspiration to create an illustrious career for himself.
+Upon retirement, he did not free Calliope as promised.
+Instead, he gave her to fellow writer Richard Madoc in exchange for a purported cure for an illness that he suffered from.

-All was working out fine for Madoc until Morpheus responded to Calliope’s cries for help.
-After Morpheus rescued her, Madoc lost his ability to generate new ideas.
-A grateful Calliope wanted to perhaps rekindle their earlier relationship, but that was decided against.
+All was working well for Madoc until Morpheus responded to Calliope’s cries for help.
+After Morpheus rescued her, Madoc lost his ability to generate any new ideas.
+A grateful Calliope wanted to rekindle their earlier relationship, but that was decided against.

-One maddening aspect of the story was Madoc’s greed.
-He’d previously had success, but he’d become desperate for increased fame and fortune.
+One maddening aspect of the story was Madoc’s greedy nature.
+He had previously had success, but he had become desperate for increased fame and fortune.
 That desire was his undoing in the end.

-One note that might not have been obvious to readers was the concept of the ‘bezoar,’ a hairball from a stomach that purported to cure illness.
+One note that might not have been obvious to readers was the concept of the ‘bezoar,’ a hairball from a stomach that was believed to cure illness.
 Fry bartered with Madoc for a bezoar that failed to cure his later-fatal ailment.

 Sandman #18: “A Dream of a Thousand Cats”